swedish christmas traditions

 Want to learn about the Swedish Christmas traditions?
 Maybe you’re moving to Sweden, or are simply fascinated with all things Scandinavian and want to incorporate it into your own holiday traditions.

 Either way – you’re in the right place.
-I grew up in Canada with a Swedish family, and we carried on many of the Swedish Christmas traditions from our heritage.
+I grew up in Canada with a Swedish family, and we continue to on many of the Swedish Christmas traditions from our heritage.

 Whether you’re looking to adopt some aspects Swedish Christmas into your own holiday celebrations, or simply trying to learn more about Sweden – I’ve got you covered.